How Long Does it Take to Get Divorced in Florida?

 There is no way to predict with accuracy exactly how long your divorce will take, given that some divorces are more complex than others.
 One of the most important factors that will influence the duration of your divorce is your engagement with the process and the decisions you make along the way.

-The absolute minimum period of time that a divorce may take is 20 days, but this only occurs when the parties bring a fully prepared settlement agreement along with the petition for dissolution, as in an uncontested divorce, or when one party wins summary judgment against the other.
 In many cases, the divorce will take much longer.
 You can greatly improve your chances of a swift divorce with a minimum of stress by hiring an experienced divorce lawyer from Anne E. Raduns, P.A.